What is Employee Poaching?

 But with the advent of technology things have become much easier.
 You can easily get the details on various websites like LinkedIn or CareerBuilder.

 How to Prevent Employee Poaching?

 The employee poaching is also known as employee raiding.
-This is practiced aggressively across various high profit industries.
-There are various ways where the employee poaching can be restricted.
+This practice aggressively across various high-profit industries.
+There are various ways where employee poaching can be restricted.

 2. Incentive plans

 The companies want their employees to do not go to the competitors and hence they make sure to provide them with the best incentive plans.

 This could be in cash and kind depending upon the situation.
 These long-term plans are made looking at the performance and profits of the company.